JK Electrical Upgrades Guide: Lighting, Power & Accessories

 | 50” dual row | 300-400W | 25-33 amps |

 Wiring requirements: Any light over 55W should be wired with a relay, fuse, and appropriately sized wire - not tapped into existing circuits.
+See our Best JK Light Bars and Best JK LED Pod Lights guides for specific product recommendations.

 Rock Lights